-- The Assistant Dean of Students and Director of Student Development shall serve as the University's advocate during the hearing.
-The Assistant Dean shall present to the Conduct Resolution Panel information regarding the alleged Code violation(s), including but not limited to written materials, evidence, and any supporting documentation.
-The Assistant Dean shall ensure the integrity of the formal process is maintained, provide clarification on the process and information presented as needed, and make sanction recommendations, as appropriate.
-The Assistant Dean shall not serve as a voting member of the Conduct Resolution Panel. - During a Conduct Resolution Panel, the student will serve as their own advocate.
-An advisor may not speak for a student during the hearing.
-During the hearing, the student will be asked what the student believes to be the student's level of responsibility for violating the Code.
-The student will also be asked to explain what happened from the student's perspective and also respond to panel member questions.
-The student will be able to confirm or refute the evidence presented as well as present any additional evidence or witnesses that the student believes is appropriate in the student's defense. - If a student is found responsible, the panel shall assign sanctions appropriate to the violation(s) of the Code using the Sanctioning Guidelines.
+- The Director of Student Conduct & Community Standards shall convene a hearing before a Conduct Resolution Panel.
+The Panel shall be composed of three (3) Conduct Officers (including 1 student) and (1) Chair for a total of four (4) panel members.
+The panel members shall be selected from a pool of Conduct Resolution Panel members who are trained regarding the Code of Student Conduct and the Conduct process. - The Chairperson shall have responsibility for leading and conducting the hearing and for ensuring that all paperwork and outcome materials are promptly returned to the Director of Student Conduct & Community Standards. - The Director of Student Conduct & Community Standards shall serve as the University's advocate during the hearing.
+The Director of Student Conduct & Community Standards shall present to the Conduct Resolution Panel information regarding the alleged Code violation(s), including but not limited to written materials, evidence, and any supporting documentation.
+The Director of Student Conduct & Community Standards shall ensure the integrity of the formal process is maintained, provide clarification on the process and information presented as needed, and make sanction recommendations, as appropriate.
+The Director of Student Conduct & Community Standards shall not serve as a voting member of the Conduct Resolution Panel.

+- During a Conduct Resolution Panel, the student will serve as their own advocate.
+As previously stated, an advisor may not speak for a student during the hearing.
+During the hearing, the student will be asked what they believe to be their level of responsibility to be for violating the Code.
+The student will also be asked to explain what happened from their perspective and also respond to panel member questions.
+Students will be able to confirm or refute the evidence presented as well as present any additional evidence or witnesses that they believe is appropriate in their defense. - If a student is found responsible, the panel shall assign sanctions appropriate to the violation(s) of the Code of Student Conduct using the conduct sanctioning grid.
 The student will be provided written notice of the outcome and decision of the Conduct Resolution Panel.
 A disciplinary record will be created reflecting Code violations and sanctions determined by the panel.